igrigorik/em-socksify/README.md

 end
 ```

 What's happening here?
-First, we open a raw TCP connection to the SOCKS proxy (after all, all data will flow through it).
-Then, we provide a Handler connection class, which includes "EM::Socksify".
-Once the TCP connection is established, EventMachine calls the **connection_completed** method in our handler.
-Here, we call socksify with the actual destination host & port (address that we actually want to get to), and the module does the rest.
+First, we open a raw TCP connection to the SOCKS proxy.
+Once the TCP connection is established, EventMachine calls the **connection_completed** method in our handler, at which point we call the helper method (**socksify**) with the actual destination and host and port (address that we actually want to get to), and the module does the rest.

-After you call socksify, the module temporarily intercepts your receive_data callbacks, negotiates the SOCKS connection (version, authentication, etc), and then once all is done, returns the control back to your code.
-Simple as that.
+socksify temporarily intercepts your receive_data callbacks, negotiates the SOCKS connection (version, authentication, etc), and then once all of that is done, returns control back to your code.

 For SOCKS proxies which require authentication, use: